The merchants of the Temple (2006)

 The third and final part of the book takes place in the present day, in the city that grew out of the Jesuit village.
 The left-leaning populace is celebrating the victory of the mayor.
 A reporter witnesses these changes and, at the same time, recalls, with former schoolmates, the play that the group staged when he was a child, based on the episode of the expulsion of the merchants from the Temple.

 The three stories intertwine and illuminate each other, unfolding the thematic core of the biblical episode in unexpected ways, with various amusing and dramatic possibilities, and focusing on its moral implications.
-As in the award-winning A mulher que escreveu a Bíblia (The woman who wrote the Bible), Scliar uses the biblical narrative to create a very personal and humorous panorama of the dilemmas of our time.
+As in the award-winning The woman who wrote the Bible, Scliar uses the biblical narrative to create a very personal and humorous panorama of the dilemmas of our time.